sysprog21/rv32emu/docs/networking.md

 At the moment, SLIRP progress is driven from rv32emu's existing virtio-net refresh path.
 A future improvement could replace frequent non-blocking polling with an event-driven wakeup mechanism, such as `eventfd`, a pipe, or a condition-variable based notification path.

-The vmnet backend uses vmnet.framework callbacks for host packet delivery and a non-blocking pipe to integrate those asynchronous callbacks with rv32emu's existing polling-based virtio-net refresh path.
+The vmnet backend uses vmnet.framework callbacks for host packet delivery and a non-blocking datagram socketpair to integrate those asynchronous callbacks with rv32emu's existing polling-based virtio-net refresh path.

 ## Future work